delasource/TinyServ/README.md

 # TinyServ

-TinyServer is a small simple threaded solution to make dotnet functions available to the web.
+TinyServer is a small single-threaded class that makes your dotnet functions available via http.

 You just define an endpoint url and a handler.
 See the example project for a working console application.